GovTechSG/seed-documentation/term-definitions.md

 **TechPass ID**
 This is used to log in to your TechPass account.

-- For public officers, it is their WOG ID.
+- For public officers, it is your WOG ID.
 - For vendors, it is *your_name<span>@</span>techpass.gov.sg*.

  **Whole of Government(WOG) ID or account**